jakub-pomykala/tracing-demo/README.md

 ![notrace](images/macimg/zipkin-notrace-indivspan.png)

-# Microprofile Open Tracing vs. manual context propagation.
+# MicroProfile Open Tracing vs. manual context propagation.

 First, let's take a look at how context propagation is done manually.
 Without a tracing library, headers in the Node service need to be copied from input to output to maintain the unified trace context: